TiagoAMarques/AnIntro2RTutorial/README.md

-# An Intro 2 RTutorial
+# An Introduction 2 R Tutorial

 This is a tutorial that can be used by students to get working with [R](https://www.r-project.org/) using [RStudio](https://www.rstudio.com/).
 I use it for both my Ecologia Numérica and my Modelação Ecológica at [FCUL](https://ciencias.ulisboa.pt/en) courses.
 If you are a student, please bear in mind that the final task, " A final task integrating all of the above", is only intended to be completed for those in "Modelação Ecológica".